CZagrobelny/new_sanctuary_asylum/README.md

 * password: Password1234

 #### Remote Clinic Lawyer Role
-- Can be assigned Friends from a remote clinic
+- Can be assigned Friends from a non-primary Community
 - Can view assigned Friends and drafts of their application
 - Can add reviews to drafts of applications and can approve drafts of applications